zio/zio/docs/datatypes/tpromise.md

 } yield tPromise
 ```

-Note that a value can be set only once and every following attempt will return `false` as a result.
+Once the value is set, following attempts to set it will result in `false`.

 ## Retrieve the value of a TPromise